 With permission from Msgr Philip Heng (Vicar General, Finance and Administration), James included an appeal letter from the Foundation with invitation cards to the birthday party.

-“Well, I am a Catholic myself, and I see that the archdiocese needs a lot of money, over $200 million over the next seven years.
+“Well, I am a Catholic myself, and I see that the archdiocese needs a lot of money.
 Our archbishop will surely have a hard time.
 If we can contribute, even just a little, we should.”

 On 10 August 2017, over 300 friends and family members came.
 Even amongst those who were not able to attend, many still donated generously.
 James was pleasantly surprised that this simple gesture managed to raise $43,000 for the Church.